hermangroup/docs/wallets/dashcore/interface.rst

 -----------------------

-The Wallet tab of the Options dialog contains settings related to how addresses are managed in the Dash Core app.
-The first time you run Dash Core, it will generate a new wallet containing 1000 unique Dash addresses.
+The Wallet tab of the Options dialog contains settings related to how addresses are managed in the Historia Core app.
+The first time you run Historia Core, it will generate a new wallet containing 1000 unique Historia addresses.
 This tab allows you to configure how these addresses are used as inputs with the Coin Control, PrivateSend and Masternode features.

 .. figure:: img/wallet.png
    :scale: 50 %

-   The Wallet tab of the Dash Core Options dialog
+   The Wallet tab of the Historia Core Options dialog

 Enable coin control features
-  Your Dash Core wallet balance is actually the sum total of all addresses holding balance that are associated with your wallet.
-When you spend Dash, Dash Core will withdraw from as many inputs as necessary to make up the desired amount of Dash to be transferred.
+  Your Historia Core wallet balance is actually the sum total of all addresses holding balance that are associated with your wallet.
+When you spend Historia, Historia Core will withdraw from as many inputs as necessary to make up the desired amount of Historia to be transferred.
   This behavior may be undesirable if you want to keep a certain balance on one address.
-The most common use case is the requirement to maintain 1000 Dash on a single address as collateral for a masternode.
+The most common use case is the requirement to maintain 1000 Historia on a single address as collateral for a masternode.
   Enabling this option will add a button labelled **Inputs** on the **Send** tab.
 This provides access to the **Coin selection** dialog, which can be used to lock, unlock and prioritize different addresses